aheald-quadball/us-quadball-rulebook/rulebook.md

 9.3.2.
 Fouls before a goal

-A. If the fouled team scores a good goal between the time of the foul and the adjudication of the penalty for that foul, the penalty shall not result in a turnover of the quadball.
+A. If the fouled team scores a good goal between the time of the foul and the adjudication of the penalty for that foul, the penalty shall not result in a turnover of the Quadball.

 9.3.3.
 Fouls after a goal.

-A. If a player on the formerly defending team receives a penalty for a foul committed while the quadball is dead:
+A. If a player on the formerly defending team receives a penalty for a foul committed while the Quadball is dead:

 i.
-If the foul was committed as part of a play to defend against the goal, the penalty shall not result in a turnover of the quadball.
+If the foul was committed as part of a play to defend against the goal, the penalty shall not result in a turnover of the Quadball.

 ii.
 If the foul was not committed as part of a play to defend against the goal, the penalty is assessed in full including any prescribed turnovers.